CHANT Intervention Team (C-IT)

-- All referrals will route directly to the Assistant Dean for Student Advocacy and Intervention, Sara Peacock, who will then contact the individual who made the report to gather any additional information.
+- All referrals route directly to the Assistant Dean for Student Advocacy and Intervention, who will contact the individual who made the report to gather any additional information.

 How do I refer a student to C-IT?

-Refer a Student to the Assistant Dean for Student Advocacy and Intervention, or contact the Assistant Dean for Student Advocacy and Intervention in the Dean of Students Office at 349-4161.
+Refer a Student to the Assistant Dean for Student Advocacy and Intervention (online referral system) or contact the Assistant Dean for Student Advocacy and Intervention in the Dean of Students Office at 843-349-4161.

-To contact Student Advocacy and Intervention, contact the Dean of Students Office at (843) 349-4161 or email Sara Peacock at firstname.lastname@example.org.
+To contact Student Advocacy and Intervention, contact the Dean of Students Office at 843-349-4161 or email firstname.lastname@example.org.

 Student Advocacy and Intervention is not therapy.
 The laws that apply to a confidential therapeutic relationship do not apply to all helping relationships.
 There may be instances when information needs to be shared with other campus partners to ensure the safety of the campus community.
 While confidentiality cannot be guaranteed, information will only be shared strictly on a need-to-know basis.